March 2020 Statement regarding COVID-19

 The Humane Society of Truckee-Tahoe are proponents of the proven science that a dog's appearance does not determine his or her breed.
 However, certain breed labels generate discrimination and can place dogs at risk should they become homeless.
 This program was put into place in an effort to prevent accidental litters of dogs that would be identified as Pitbull or Chihuahua, and potentially discriminated against, based on their appearance.
 Additionally, this program was designed to decrease over-population of breeds most commonly found in shelters long-term.
 For more information, please contact Kara at 530-582-2463.

-Surgeries are Tuesdays at 8:00AM and are scheduled by appointment only - this program requires the dogs to be seen at the shelter clinic in Truckee.
+Surgeries are Tuesdays at 8:00AM and are scheduled by appointment only - the Pitbull/Chihuahua program does not provide vouchers to outside Veterinarians; all dogs are seen at the shelter clinic in Truckee for their spay/neuter surgery.

 Free Microchipping is available with each spay/neuter appointment.

-Because of age or illness, some animals may not be appropriate candidates for spaying or neutering.
-You should consult with a veterinarian about the suitability of your pet for surgery.
+Because of age, illness, size, or other factors, some animals may not be appropriate candidates for spaying or neutering through this clinic.
+You should consult with a veterinarian about the suitability of your pet for surgery, but your pet's eligibility will be determined by the shelter medical team.

 All surgery, including spay/neuter surgery, can have risks.
 Complications, including injury or death of the animal can occur.
 It is your responsibility to talk to our veterinarian about this prior to your appointment.